 Do you ever find a piece of furniture that you would love to have at a flea market, thrift store or garage sale, but it’s missing something?
 I mean like you find a desk, but want a vanity, or a vanity without a chair?
 Don’t let that stop you because I’m going to give you some tips on how to make your very own custom furniture by mixing and matching.
 Ooh…let the fun begin!

-For instance, I had a client, Shelly, contact me who had always wanted a trifold dressing table like this one I did a year or so ago for my shop.
+For instance, I had a client, Shelly, contact me who had always wanted a trifold dressing table like this one I did a year or so ago for my online shop.
 You wouldn’t know that the bench wasn’t original to it, but I found them on different occasions. (story HERE)

 As I began my search for a dressing table like this one, I always find dressing tables (or vanities) without a chair or bench.
 Here is the one I found and she liked.